 You can purchase a donation anytime whether or not you have an active badge for our next event.
-We pass the bulk funds raised per quarter on to the charities within a few weeks after each quarterly event.
-We announce the total funds raised each quarter in an event recap post on our blog.
+We pass the bulk funds raised per event on to the charities within a few weeks after each Protospiel Online weekend.
+We announce the total funds raised under Giving History below.

 Let’s take a closer look at each of our featured charities.